 While it might be cheaper for companies that spill toxic chemicals to simply cover them with more chemicals to avoid a scandal, hemp is not an expensive remediation effort.

 According to the United Nations, hemp phytoremediation has a plethora of benefits.
 For starters, it’s a solar-powered method of cleaning contaminated sites.
-However, it can also be paired with mechanical cleaning methods.
+However, workers can also pair it with mechanical cleaning methods.
 The U.N. specifically mentions that hemp is “useful for treating a wide variety of contaminants”.

 In fact, these plants clean up contaminants within a few ways.
 When hemp absorbs the contaminants in the soil through its roots, it degrades the organic pollutants and traps heavy metals to filter them out of the environment.
 All plants have the ability to change the structure of the soil and rhizosphere around them through their chemically complex root systems.
 But, hemp is one of the plants that is particularly good at filtering out harmful chemicals for shallow contaminations.
-That’s why it’s even been used in disasters as extreme as Chernobyl.
+That’s why cleanup technicians have used it in disasters as extreme as Chernobyl.

 What Happens to the Plants After Soil Clean Up?

-After hemp cleans up the soil, even in instances of removing extremely dangerous compounds, such as radioactive waste, it’s still a viable product.
+After hemp cleans up the soil, it’s still a viable product.
+This is true even in instances of removing extremely dangerous compounds, such as radioactive waste.
 There are a variety of ways that it can used for industrial purposes.
 The plants that have taken part in phytoremediation are not, however, recommended for animal consumption.
 The truth is that the studies are still in progress to determine where the contaminants end up in the hemp plant tissue (root, stem, leaves, flower) and to what amplification.
 In the meantime, according to a report published in Phytoremediation Potential of Bioenergy Plants, some of these viable products include biofuels, fibers, and biogas.